 Consequently, he was barred from Parliament in 1991 after being elected, and from holding the office of President after being imprisoned in 1999 for reciting a religious poem.
-All of the political parties Erdogan was involved in were banned, accused of threatening Turkish secularism, leading to the creation of the AKP in 2001.
+The political parties Erdogan was involved in were accused of threatening Turkish secularism and subsequently banned.
+This led Erdogan, along with his future rival Gülen, to found the AKP in 2001.

 In 2014, Erdogan was elected President of Turkey.
 He remained an extremely divisive political figure, drawing millions of anti-Erdogan protestors to the streets in 2007, and notably 2013 in the Gezi Park Protests.
 The Turkish president lost favor with the country’s liberal/centrist electorate, who reject his nationalist-Islamism rhetoric and want to defend Turkish secularism.

 Erdogan’s religious reforms are embodied by the change of the “Presidency of Religious Affairs”, or Diyanet.
 Created by Mustafa Kemal to oversee Turkey’s Hanafi Sunni branch, the office manages 77,500 mosques, employs the country’s imams, handles Qur’anic education and daily prayer calls.